 The Order of the Holy Sepulchre

 The Equestrian Order of the Holy Sepulchre is headed by a Grand Master, currently Frederick, Cardinal O’Brien, appointed by the pope.
 It traces its origins to the knights who sought to defend the Holy Sepulchre during the crusades, but now it works to succor the Christians of the Holy Land and to assist the charitable works of the Latin Patriarch.
-Professor Ragen was appointed to the order in 2005 as a knight and promoted to knight commander in 2010.
-He is an active member of the Northern Lieutenancy in the United States.
+Professor Ragen was appointed to the order in 2005 as a knight and promoted to knight commander in 2010, knight commander with star (though he prefers the Italian version, Grand’Ufficiale) in 2014, and finally knight grand cross in 2018.
+He is an active member of the Northern Lieutenancy in the United States and for a time edited its newsletter, The Squire.
+(This pair of essays on the order in Paris might interest the general reader.)
 He received the order’s Pilgrim’s Shell in Jerusalem in 2011.
 He has visited many of the order’s foundations in the Holy Land, notably Bethlehem University.

 The Order of St. Michael of the Wing